-A function to generate time bins for a given study interval.
-This function is flexible in that either stage-level or higher stratigraphic-level (e.g. period) time bins can be called.
-In addition, near equal-length time bins can be generated by grouping stages together.
-For example, for 10 Myr as a target bin size, the function will generate groups of bins that have a mean bin length close to 10 Myr.
+A function to generate time bins for a given study interval and geological timescale.
+This function is flexible in that either stage-level or higher stratigraphic-level (e.g. period) time bins can be called, valid timescales from Macrostrat can be used, or a data.frame of a geological timescale can be provided.
+In addition, near equal-length time bins can be generated by grouping intervals together.
+For example, for a target bin size of 10 Myr, the function will generate groups of bins that have a mean bin length close to 10 Myr.
 However, users may also want to consider grouping stages based on other reasoning e.g. availability of outcrop (see Dean et al. 2020).

 Usage